 The program includes 46 credit hours of core courses, specialization classes, and leadership courses.

-The Online Master in Education Administration program provides core courses in areas such as:
+The Master’s degree in Education Administration online provides core courses in areas such as:

 - Assessment and Improvement of Instruction